Email to Case Automation

 In this blog I am going to compare and contrast some of the out-of-box Email to Case features with the Work 365 Email to Case solution:

-However… what if you receive a lot of emails from customers and do not want a new contact to be created for each one of them? with Work 365 Email to Case Automation, emails received from unknown senders could be linked to a configurable dummy account or contact.
-Also, there is an option to auto-create the contact in CRM and link to this newly created case.
+With Work 365, Email to Case Automation, emails received from unknown senders could be linked to a configurable dummy account or contact.
+Also, there is an option to auto-create the contact in CRM and a link to this newly created case.

-In Spring release of the email to case, the email sender of an incoming email is matched against a contact in CRM and if they are found then the newly created case is linked to the parent account of the contact.
-If parent account is not found then the case is linked to a contact.
+In Spring release of the Email to Case, the email sender of an incoming email is matched against a contact in CRM and if they are found then the newly created case is linked to the parent account of the contact.
+If the parent account is not found then the case is linked to a contact.
 So cases are sometimes linked to contact or sometimes to account.

 We all know that the support addresses like support@ or help@ get a lot of spam.
 If you do not have a mechanism to filter this spam then you will end up with a lot of junk cases.